PietroCalzolari/PokeApi/README.md

 A collection with all the API you can call from the project is ready for you, you can import it in Postman, its name is **collection.json**

 ## Contacts
-If you need any other help just write me:
+If you need any other help or tip just write me here:
 **pietrocalzolari@live.com**

 # Thanks